There are certain meditation techniques that can help you develop the mindset for success so you can achieve your goals.

 I used to waste so much time and energy being lost in my head.
 Then I started using mindfulness.

 Mindfulness is the art and science of staying in the present moment.
-When you’re mindful, you’re focusing on what you’re doing, which is enormous because scientific research shows that the average person spends 45% of their time focusing on something other than what they’re doing.
+When you’re mindful, you’re focusing on what you’re doing, which is important because scientific research shows that the average person spends 45% of their time focusing on something other than what they’re doing.
 Bummer.

 Mindfulness exercises, such as Jon Kabat Zinn’s Body Scan meditation, help you to stay in the moment and focus on what you’re doing.
 Obviously, this makes you far more productive.
 When you’re mindful you will actually get stuff done instead of trying to work while watching Sponge Bob (what?!
 It’s just me…?!)